Dog Bites Attorneys in Aurora, Colorado

 There are dog bites and there are dog bites.
 If a dog you know well gives you a one-time chomp when roughhousing, you should probably just clean the wound out and get on with the rest of your life.
 If you're attacked by a strange dog, off the leash, on the street, or in a park, however, you might be lucky to escape with your life.

 In some cases, a dog owner could be held liable for personal injury damages caused by the dog only if the owner has been on notice of the dog's likelihood to attack.
 This was known as the “one free bite” rule.
 This rule did not apply to certain breeds of dogs known to have vicious propensities.
 Dog bite law in Colorado now allows you to recover certain damages whether or not the owner knew of the dog's vicious propensities.
-The law is different, depending on the state in which the attack occurred.
+Like with many other laws, the dog bite law may be different depending on the state in which the attack occurred.